7azemaamer/docinit/README.md

 # Docinit

-`Docinit` is an open-source tool for building developer documentation from a structured blueprint.
+> **Other tools render your docs.
+Docinit designs them.**

+`Docinit` is a blueprint-first documentation framework for developers.

 It lets you design your docs structure, write guided content, and render a real documentation site — all from a single source of truth.